 In this perspective, we could rephrase Dona Haraway’s discussion on companion species (Haraway 2003), and argue that technology has become, to me, a companion species.
 I spend more time with my phone than with my dog, and most of my interactions with other humans are mediated by technology.

-The way we fuse with technology and the several identities this facilitates brings us back to the cyborg perspectives of Dona Haraway (Haraway 2015).
+The way we fuse with technology and the several identities this facilitates brings us back to the cyborg perspectives of Donna Haraway (Haraway 2015).
 Following her definition of a cyborg, I can say that I am a cyborg because I am a collection of individualities.
 I have my organic body, but I have a presence on Instagram, Facebook, DigiD, and several blockchains.
 I use several shells to exhibit part of my Ghost(identity).

 The digitalisation of life does not stop on the individual.
 The international world order is witnessing the rise of another type of power beyond economic and military.
 Namely, the digital is also a dominant power in the international world order (Bremmer 2023).
 A good illustration of this is the US election of 2020, where technology companies took an active role in “saving the democratic process”.
 Important to notice here is that up until now, digital power structures have not been managed by governments but by private corporations.